railwayapp/docs/src/docs/reference/volumes.md

 You are only charged for the amount of storage used by your volumes. *Each volume requires a small amount of space to store metadata about the filesystem, so a new volume will start with a small amount of space used.*

+## Backups

+Services with volumes support manual and automated backups, backups are covered in the [backups](/reference/backups) reference guide.

 ## Caveats

 Volumes is a newer feature that is still under development.
 Here are some limitations of which we are currently aware: